wdehoog/hutspot-ubports/docs/index.md

  * Discover and control Connect Devices
  * Control Play/Pause/Next/Previous/Volume/Shuffle/Replay/Seek
  * Create and Edit Playlists
+ * Can be used by controls from indicator panel

 It does not support saving tracks nor offline playing

+Please report any problems or requests in the [Github Issue Tracker](https://github.com/wdehoog/hutspot-ubports/issues)

 ## Developing
 You can build it with [clickable](http://clickable.bhdouglass.com/en/latest/).

-I tried to crossbuild spotifyd with the pulseaudio backend but it fails.
-If you know how to fix that please let me know.

-Please report any problems or requests in the [Github Issue Tracker](https://github.com/wdehoog/hutspot-ubports/issues)
+Hutspot uses two libraries [qtdbusextended](https://github.com/nemomobile/qtdbusextended) and [qtmpris](https://git.merproject.org/mer-core/qtmpris).
+Their sources are currently included in the git repo.
+Building these libraries required some ugly stuff in two .pro files from qtmpris.
+Currently they are in the arm-linux-gnueabihf mode.
+If you want to build the x86_64-linux-gnu or another version you will need to adapt them.

 ### Thanks
  * Spotify for web api